 Admissions.
 Admission to Grand Canyon University is available to qualified students who are at least 16 years of age.
-Undergraduate applicants may qualify in various ways, including by having a high school diploma, certain minimum grade point average levels, a composite score of 920 or above (1,600 point scale) or 1,380 or above (2,400 point scale) on the Scholastic Aptitude Test, a composite score of 19 or greater on the ACT test, or a passing cumulative score of 2,750 or greater on the General Education Development (GED) tests.
+Undergraduate applicants may qualify in various ways, including by having a high school diploma, certain minimum grade point average levels, certain minimum composite scores on the Scholastic Aptitude Test or on the ACT test, or certain minimum scores on the General Education Development (GED) tests.
 Some of our programs require a higher grade point average and/or other criteria to qualify for admission.
 Applicants to our graduate programs must generally have an undergraduate degree from an accredited college, university, or program with a grade point average of 2.8 or greater, or a graduate degree from an accredited college, university, or program.
 In addition, some students who do not meet the qualifications for admission may be accepted with specification.
 A student being considered for such admission may be asked to submit additional information such as personal references and an essay addressing academic history.
 Students may also need to schedule an interview to help clarify academic goals and help us make an informed decision.
 Retention.
 A key component in retaining our students is providing an outstanding learning experience.
-We feel that our team-based, proactive approach to recruitment and enhanced student services results in increased retention due to our systematic approach to contacting students at key milestones during their enrollment, providing encouragement and highlighting their achievements.
+We feel that our teambased, proactive approach to recruitment and enhanced student services results in increased retention due to our systematic approach to contacting students at key milestones during their enrollment, providing encouragement and highlighting their achievements.
 Our student services advisors proactively assist each student with the student's selection of an appropriate payment option, and monitor the student's progress and account balance to ensure a smooth financial aid experience and to help ensure our students are well prepared for the financial obligations they incur.
 These advisors also assist students with their academic schedules and regularly monitor "triggering events," such as the failure to participate in the classroom or failure to matriculate in a timely manner, which signal that a student may be at-risk for dropping out.
 Upon identifying an at-risk student, these advisors proactively interact with the student to resolve any issues and encourage the student to continue with his or her program.
 We have found that personally involving our employees in the student educational process, and proactively seeking to resolve issues before they become larger problems, can significantly increase retention rates among students.
 These frequent interactions between student services advisors and students are a key component to our retention strategy.